Progress Report

 Progress Report by Region

 Tamriel Rebuilt develops its content as a series of expansions that add new pieces of the Morrowind mainland to the game world.
-These expansions will typically center around a region – areas with distinct asset design and usage – although often the expansions will also contain parts of several other regions.
-Maps showing our planned regions as well as present and planned expansions are shown below:
+These expansions will typically center around one or two regions – areas with distinct asset design and usage – although often the expansions will also contain parts of several other regions.
+Maps of our planned regions as well as present and planned expansions are shown below:

 On this page, we walk through Morrowind’s mainland region-by-region, according to their state of completion.
-Completed regions are included in our released mod (specifically the plugin file TR_Mainland.esm); regions that are still being developed can be previewed in our separate section files.
+Completed regions are included in our released mod; regions that are still being developed can be previewed in our in-progress section files.

 Telvannis District